 When it comes to planting a large area you can either spend a ton of money or you can start from seed and wait years for everything to fill in.

 Unless you go with daylilies.
-I was able to plant the a 4 x 20 foot space for about $120.
+I was able to plant a 4 by 20-foot space for about $120 by buying a few collections and a few sets of fans from the sale section of Smokey’s Garden.

 They come in 4 sizes to fit any space